 Tree Size: 20 to 30 ft tall

-This small tree has many uses and is often used to revitalize areas such as road verge and mines.
+This small tree had many uses and was often used to revitalize areas such as road verge and mines.
 Australian aborigines used the wood to build shields, spears and other weapons, and the bark was used for tannins.

 Common Name: Stinking wattle, purple gidgee